StephenStarc/Cosmic-Blacksale-V2/README.md

 <h2>Project Title: Cosmic Blacksale V2</h2>

 <h3>Description:</h3>
-<p>Welcome to the Multiverse Dollar Emporium!
-Here, you can explore a vast array of rare and exotic items from across the universe, all available for just a dollar.
+<p>Welcome to the Cosmic Blacksale!
+Here, you can explore a vast array of rare and exotic items from across the universe.
 From mystical artifacts to futuristic gadgets, and even creatures from distant realms, our emporium has something for everyone.</p>

 <h3>Features:</h3>
 <h4>